 Variance Process

-There is some flexibility in the application of the certificate requirements, allowing students to substitute other curricular and extra-curricular activities for a shortfall in the formal requirements.
-Students who are close to meeting the L&T certificate requirements may submit an L&T certificate application (see below) along with a brief (one paragraph) request for a variance.
+There is some flexibility in the application of the certificate requirements, allowing students to substitute other curricular and extracurricular activities for a shortfall in the formal requirements.
+Students who are close to meeting the J.D.
+Law & Technology Certificate requirements may submit a certificate application along with a brief (one-paragraph) request for a variance.
 Among the types of requests that will be favorably reviewed are: